7 Linear regression with a single predictor

 4. The distance between Santa Barbara and Los Angeles is 103 miles.
 Use the model to estimate the time it takes for the Starlight to travel between these two cities.

-5. It actually takes the Coast Starlight about 168 mins to travel from Santa Barbara to Los Angeles.
+5. It takes the Coast Starlight about 168 mins to travel from Santa Barbara to Los Angeles.
 Calculate the residual and explain the meaning of this residual value.

 6. Suppose Amtrak is considering adding a stop to the Coast Starlight 500 miles away from Los Angeles.
 Would it be appropriate to use this linear model to predict the travel time from Los Angeles to this point?

-22. Body measurements, regression.
+1. Body measurements, regression.
 Researchers studying anthropometry collected body and skeletal diameter measurements, as well as age, weight, height and sex for 507 physically active individuals.
 The scatterplot below shows the relationship between height and shoulder girth (circumference of shoulders measured over deltoid muscles), both measured in centimeters.
 The mean shoulder girth is 107.20 cm with a standard deviation of 10.37 cm.
 The mean height is 171.14 cm with a standard deviation of 9.41 cm.
-The correlation between height and shoulder girth is 0.67.92 (Heinz et al. 2003)
+The correlation between height and shoulder girth is 0.67.19 (Heinz et al. 2003)

 1. Write the equation of the regression line for predicting height.